-The leading global killer in 2016 were cardiovascular diseases (CVD), which refer to a range of diseases that affect the heart and blood vessels: These include hypertension (high blood pressure); coronary heart disease (heart attack); cerebrovascular disease (stroke); heart failure; and other heart diseases.
-Cardiovascular diseases killed 17.6 million people – around one-third of all deaths.
+The leading global killer in 2017 were cardiovascular diseases (CVD), which refer to a range of diseases that affect the heart and blood vessels: These include hypertension (high blood pressure); coronary heart disease (heart attack); cerebrovascular disease (stroke); heart failure; and other heart diseases.
+Cardiovascular diseases were responsible for around one-third of all deaths.

-Rounding off the top four were respiratory and diabetes-related diseases.
-Collectively, these are known as non-communicable diseases (NCDs): together they accounted for more than 39 million deaths (more than 70 percent) in 2016.
+Collectively, non-communicable diseases (NCDs): together they accounted for more than 41 million deaths (more than 73%) in 2017.

 There are a number of causes with high death tolls which if not entirely preventable can be (and have been in many countries) dramatically reduced.
-More than 1.7 million newborns still died due to complications at birth.
+Approximately 1.8 million newborns still died due to complications at birth.
 The very low neonatal death rates in high-income countries and significant progress across the world in recent decades is testament to the fact that we know how to reduce such tragedies significantly.
-Similarly, diarrheal diseases — which claimed 1.7 million people in 2016 and is one of the leading causes of death in children under 5 years old — are also preventable and treatable through improved water, sanitation, hygiene, and simple 'oral rehydration salt' (ORS) packets.
-Malaria has been successfully eliminated in some regions, and should with time be possible to eradicate; nonetheless, the IHME's Global Burden of Disease (GBD) study estimates that more than 700,000 still died from malaria in 2016.
+Similarly, diarrheal diseases — which claimed 1.6 million people in 2017 and is one of the leading causes of death in children under 5 years old — are also preventable and treatable through improved water, sanitation, hygiene, and simple ‘oral rehydration salt’ (ORS) packets.
+Malaria has been successfully eliminated in some regions, and should with time be possible to eradicate; nonetheless, the IHME’s Global Burden of Disease (GBD) study estimates that around 620,000 still died from malaria in 2017.

-Road incidents fall within the top ten causes of death, claiming 1.3 million in 2016.
+Road incidents fall within the top causes of death, claiming 1.2 million in 2017.